 The iris scan makes a very detailed image of your iris and poses no risk to your eyes or health.
 It is a reliable and fast method of biometric (measurable physical characteristics) identification, just like a fingerprint.

-With your Privium card, you get access to the Priority waiting area, through the special Privium passage.
-From here, you proceed to the security check with priority over regular passengers.
-After the security check, you cross the border with the iris scan, within 10 to 15 seconds.
-In this short time, the iris scanner scans and compares the iris scan with the one on your Privium card.
-Then the gate opens and you cross the border.
+With your Privium card, you get access to the Priority waiting area through the special Privium passage.
+In the waiting area, you will see markings on the floor that indicate each 1.5-metres of distance.
+When it's your turn, continue to the security checks where you have priority over regular passengers.
+After the security checks, you cross the border with the iris scan.
+That takes around 10-15 seconds.
+In that short time, the iris scanner will scan your iris and compare it to the one on your Privium card.
+The gate will then open and you will be able to cross the border.

 Fraud can never be ruled out completely, but an iris scan is very fraud-proof.
 The iris has many unique features and offers a lot of certainty because of the plentiful recognition points.
 The technology is so advanced that modern iris scanners also pay attention to the movements of the eye and to pupil reflexes.
 This makes committing fraud even more difficult.